Stunts in the streets for Venezuelan motorcycle virtuoso

 The swarming motorcyclists do wheelies at high speed, often standing on one foot or a knee from the seat or the back foot peg.
 Sometimes a young woman stretches out on the seat in a show of her trust for the rider's skills.

-In other maneuvers, they turn tight circles in a group, each rider hopping from a normal seated position to sidesaddle while the front wheel is sky-high.
+In other manoeuvrs , they turn tight circles in a group, each rider hopping from a normal seated position to sidesaddle while the front wheel is sky-high.

 It's a sport on the rise in Venezuela, where many take pride in the motorcycles they depend on to get to work or earn them a living making deliveries.